Elara6331/lrpc/README.md

 When creating a server or client, a `CodecFunc` can be provided.
 An `io.ReadWriter` is passed into the `CodecFunc` and it returns a `Codec`, which is an interface that contains encode and decode functions with the same signature as `json.Decoder.Decode()` and `json.Encoder.Encode()`.

 This allows any codec to be used for the transfer of the data, making it easy to create clients in different languages.

+---

+### Web Client

+Inside `client/web`, there is a web client for lrpc using WebSockets.
+It is written in ruby (I don't like JS) and translated to human-readable JS using Ruby2JS.
+With the `bundler` gem installed, cd into `client/web` and run `make`.
+This will create a new file called `lrpc.js`, which can be used within a browser.
+It uses `crypto.randomUUID()`, so it must be used on an https site, not http.